SangResidata/Time-Series-Forecasting/README.md

 Additionally, the inherent seasonality and cyclical patterns in time series data can complicate the process of choosing and fitting models.
 A solid understanding of the data set and applicable modeling options is a great starting point.
 The outlined modeling approaches, along with cross-validation and other established model verification techniques, will be helpful in these cases.

+## Why Time Series Analysis Is Important

+Time series analysis can be used to model and predict future trends in various domains, such as stock prices, weather conditions, sales, and demand forecasting.
+This approach enhances the accuracy of planning and supports strategic decision-making by anticipating upcoming developments.
+Examples of applications that benefit from time series analysis include: